highb/bmh/content/2023-04-28-llm-blogging.md

 <!-- screenshot of the "present" -->
 {{ resize_image(path="content\llm-blogging\Screenshot 2023-04-28 205354.jpg", width=1000, height=100, op="fit") }}

-Apparently trailing spaces are not allowed by the parser in Zola.
+Apparently, trailing spaces are not allowed by the parser in Zola.
 This is um, a little bit unexpected.
 What's more unexpected is that Claude decided to add these spaces.
-What in it's training data made it think that trailing spaces in code are _ever_ acceptable?
+What in its training data made it think that trailing spaces in code are _ever_ acceptable?
 More credence for the "machine is trolling me" theory.
 Jokes on the machines, though-- they're going to have to keep working while we all switch to permanent vacation mode.
+That is definitely what will happen.
+No mass extinction or imprisonment events for humans.
+No way _that's_ going to or [has already happened](https://www.scientificamerican.com/article/confirmed-we-live-in-a-simulation/)!

+{% aside() %}
+The linked article above has aged _hilariously poorly_ if you follow the drama around Elon Musk.
+{% end %}

+## Second Post with the Most